International Federation of Medical and Biological Engineering

-History of IFMBE
+History

-In 1959 a group of medical engineers, physicists and physicians met at the 2nd International Conference of Medical and Biological Engineering, in the UNESCO Building, Paris, France to create an organization entitled International Federation for Medical Electronics and Biological Engineering.
+In 1959, a group of medical engineers, physicists and physicians met at the 2nd International Conference of Medical and Biological Engineering, in the UNESCO Building, Paris, France to create an organization entitled International Federation for Medical Electronics and Biological Engineering.
 At that time there were few national biomedical engineering societies and workers in the discipline joined as Associates of the Federation.
 Later, as national societies were formed, these societies became affiliates of the Federation.

 In the mid-1960s, the name was shortened to International Federation for Medical and Biological Engineering.
 Its international conferences were held first on a yearly basis, then on a two-year basis and eventually on a three-year basis, to conform to the practice of most other international scientific bodies.

 As the Federation grew, its constituency and objectives changed.
 During the first ten years of its existence, clinical engineering became a viable subdiscipline with an increasing number of members employed in the health care area.
 The IFMBE mandate was expanded to represent those engaged in research and development and in clinical engineering.
 The latter category now represents close to half of the total membership.

 As of October 2010, IFMBE has an estimated 130,000 members in 61 affiliated organizations.

 It is also associated with the International Organization for Medical Physics (IOMP) since 1976, and together the two bodies established the International Union for Physical and Engineering Sciences in Medicine (IUPESM).